nbransby/dialogue-builder/README.md

 The array passed to the dialogue function form the lines of your script, an element in this array has to be one of:
 * `say` _string_: Your bot will simply repeat the string passed in
 * `ask` _string_: Identical to `say` except only `ask` statements are repeated on [undo](#undo) or an unhandled response
 * `expect` _string_: This statement marks a break in the dialog to wait for a user response.
 The _string_ you pass is the response you expect from the user, it's used as a key when persisting the state of the conversation and so *must* be a string unique amongst all expect statements.
-An expect statement must always be immediately followed by a [`ResponseHandler`](#location-onText-onLocation-onImage-onAudio-onVideo-onFile-symbols)
+An expect statement must always be immediately followed by a [`ResponseHandler`](#location-ontext-onlocation-onimage-onaudio-onvideo-onfile-symbols)
 * `goto` _string_: A goto statement will cause the dialogue to jump to another location in the script.
 The string you pass in specifies the label to jump to. `goto` statements can also be returned from a [`ResponseHandler's`](#location-onText-onLocation-onImage-onAudio-onVideo-onFile-symbols) methods
 * _string_: Any untagged strings in the array are treated as labels which serve as the destination of goto statements.

 ### `location`, `onText`, `onLocation`, `onImage`, `onAudio`, `onVideo`, `onFile` symbols

-A `ResponseHandler` is an object who's methods are called on receieving a message from the user to handle the response to the immediately preceeding `expect` statement.
+A `ResponseHandler` is an object who's methods are called on receiving a message from the user to handle the response to the immediately preceding `expect` statement.
 The supported methods are:
 * _string_`: () => Goto | void`: A string property causes a quick reply to be attached to the last outgoing message, the function is called on the user selecting the reply
 * `[location]: (lat: number, long: number, title?: string, url?: string) => Goto | void`: The `location` symbol property causes a location quick reply to be attached to the last outgoing message, the function is called on the user selecting the reply
 * `[onText]: (text: string) => Goto | void`: The `onText` symbol property is called when the user types a text response that doesn't match any of the quick replies